 Professor Sukhi Shergill founded and leads the CSI Lab, a virtual home for researchers and clinicians from around the world.
+Operating across locations including the IoPPN at King’s, KMMS and the KMPT mental health trust.
 The CSI Lab researchers primarily use neuroimaging techniques to explore functions and structures of the brain.
 The lab’s aim is to use the results of this research to help develop new and effective treatments and to improve services, and the organisations that deliver them.
 The CSI Lab initially concentrated on investigating the brain mechanisms involved in the symptoms of schizophrenia – both the ‘positive symptoms’ (unusual experiences such as hallucinations and paranoia) that are characteristic of episodes of psychosis and the ongoing cognitive and ‘negative symptoms’ that affect memory and attention, making it difficult for people to interact socially and sustain relationships.
 The CSI Lab researchers are now applying the expertise and knowledge gained to research disordered cognitive processes in other psychiatric illnesses, and are interested in understanding the cognitive processes and neural networks involved in all mental health problems.

 Global mental health